About Lymphoma > Symptoms & Complications of Lymphoma

 General symptoms or signs may include:

-Flu-like symptoms such as aches and pains.
+Flu-like symptoms such as aches and pains

 Frequent infections from depressed immunity.

-Since the symptoms of lymphoma are common to both minor and serious medical conditions, the diagnosis of lymphoma (which requires a biopsy) is often delayed.
 So called systemic or constitutional symptoms, such as fever, night sweats, weight loss in excess of 10%, or asthenia, are infrequent at presentation of the disease but can be observed in later stages.
 Progression to an intermediate-grade or high-grade lymphoma should be considered when a patient develops systemic symptoms.

 Monitoring blood for increasing levels of LDH and Human beta-2 microglublin is commonly used to monitor progression.
 See LDH | Human beta-2 microglublin